aqlaboratory/openfold/README.md

 For both inference and training, the model's hyperparameters can be tuned from `openfold/config.py`.
 Of course, if you plan to perform inference using DeepMind's pretrained parameters, you will only be able to make changes that do not affect the shapes of model parameters.
+For an example of initializing the model, consult `run_pretrained_openfold.py`.

 ### Inference